Punxsutawney Phil sees his shadow - 6 more weeks of winter loom - KRDO

 “The contiguous United States saw below average temperatures in February and above average temperatures in March of last year.
 Phil was 50/50 on his forecast,” the NCEI said.

 Phil’s track record is not perfect, the agency noted.
-“On average, Phil has gotten it right 40% of the time over the past 10 years,” NCEI said.
+“On average, Phil has gotten it right 40% of the time over the past 10 years,” it said.

 Phil’s fans beg to differ.
 On his website, the “weather predictor extraordinaire” is said to be “accurate 100% of the time.”